Automatic Identification of Crystal Structures and Interfaces via Artificial-Intelligence-based Electron Microscopy: Discussion

 \section{Discussion}

 In this work, we propose AI-STEM which automatically characterizes crystal structure and interfaces in simulated and experimental atomic-resolution STEM datasets.
 This is enabled by adapting several techniques: we employ signal-processing tools to represent imaging data, deep learning to identify crystal symmetry and orientation, and Bayesian modeling in combination with information theory to estimate model uncertainty as well as to optimize NN hyperparameters.
 At the core of AI-STEM is a Bayesian convolutional neural network, which goes beyond standard NN models, providing classifications and principled uncertainty estimates.
 The former allow identification of lattice symmetry and crystal orientation while the latter are used to segment an image into bulk and interface regions.
 Despite being trained only on simulated STEM images of perfect lattice structures, AI-STEM generalizes to experimental images, as demonstrated by several challenging examples.
 The training data can be obtained by discrete multislice image simulations considering dynamical scattering effects, while, in this work, we show that a fast convolution approach can be employed.
 In order to verify the applicability of the labeling procedure, a diverse set of simulated images of typical monocrystalline structures is generated, serving as reliable ground truth.
 Based on the segmentation provided by AI-STEM's prediction, one can conduct augmenting analysis that reveals additional characteristics of the identified regions.
 Here, we determine the local lattice rotation in the crystalline grains.
 Using unsupervised learning, we demonstrate that different types of interfaces appear separated in the internal NN space, despite no explicit information on any interface pattern is being provided during training.
 This analysis also shows how unsupervised learning can be used to \textit{explain} a black-box model, in post-hoc fashion\cite{lipton2018mythos, murdoch2019definitions, roscher2020explainable}.
+Moreover, on-line data processing is feasible with the proposed approach since the method is easy to parallelize and already using a single GPU we are within the range of typical acquisition times (cf. Supplementary Fig. \ref{fig:figS4}).